eqNj/eqN-PD2-Filter/README.md

 Non-magic (for imbuing) and magic circlets of all kinds are hidden.

-Regular Rejuvination Potions (not Full) and Greater Mana Potions (not Super) are hidden.
+Regular Rejuvenation Potions (not Full) and Greater Mana Potions (not Super, unless 'Potionless') are hidden.

 Magic rings and amulets are hidden.